 - If you are doing contrasting baths, end the hot baths by soaking your heels in cold water

 Another hot therapy approach is a simple massage; this doesn’t necessarily apply heat, but it will apply friction to the affected heel area and help with plantar fasciitis.
-You can also place a tennis ball on the ground and gently roll it under your foot for 3-5 minutes; this loosens the plantar fasciitis and makes it less likely to become irritated.
+You can also place a tennis ball on the ground and gently roll it under your foot for 3-5 minutes; this loosens the fibrous tissue of the plantar fascia and makes it less likely to become irritated.

-Heating pads and hot rubs are additional approaches, but again remember the advice above: in some cases, heat-only will regress the heel pain, so you want to balance it out with cold therapy techniques.
+Heating pads and hot rubs are additional approaches, but again remember the advice above: in some cases, heat-only will soothe and increase the blood supply but may increase throbbing of heel pain, so you want to balance it out with cold therapy techniques.

 Cold Therapy for Plantar Fasciitis